JuliaSurv/NetSurvival.jl/docs/src/example.md

 The graph above show us that although it has a wide range of patients within all age groups, it is mostly centered around older adults and elderly, with the majority of the patients being between 60 and 80 years old.

-Looking at the second graph that details the distibution of the follow-up times, we notice that the values quickly drop.
+Looking at the second graph that details the distribution of the follow-up times, we notice that the values quickly drop.
 Unfortunately, this is a common theme in cancer studies.

 Let's take a look at the `sex` variable now: